cjy513203427/intersystems-objectscript-class-diagram-view/README.md

 - Right-click context menu integration in both editor and explorer
 - Visualize class relationships, properties, and methods
 - Built on PlantUML for reliable diagram rendering
+- Interactive Class Diagram Browsing
+  - Click on class names, properties, or methods to quickly jump to the corresponding code
+  - SVG diagrams embedded in HTML for smooth interaction
+  - Visual navigation of class relationships

 ## Requirements